Go for the Gold

 Also, look for our mobile Go for the Gold help sessions at special events around campus.

 17. If I have additional questions about the Health Plan Account who should I contact?

-For questions about how the Health Plan Account works, contact the Employee Service Center.
+For questions about how the Health Plan Account works, contact the Human Resources.

 To find out what your Health Plan Account balance is, contact Aetna.